yuanqing/figma-plugins/packages/figma-sort-layers/README.md

 Sort the selected layers by their X and Y position while maintaining their relative stacking order on the page.

+### Sort Pages

+Sorts pages of the current document in alphabetical order.

 ## License

 MIT